 We have been getting calls regarding the announced retirement of Junxure CRM.
 Junxure was acquired by AdvisorEngine several years ago.
 Franklin Templeton has since acquired AdvisorEngine.
 Other client relationship management (CRM) software products have suffered similar fates.

-The SECURE Act (2019) dramatically altered the retirement rules, including the introduction of a 10-Year Rule.
+When the SECURE Act (2019) altered the retirement rules, investment advisors became burdened with managing the new 10-Year Rule.
 Under this rule, account custodians must distribute the total amount of the retirement account to the inheritor within ten years.
 During the 10-year period, clients need to be apprised of the remaining years left within the 10-year period.

 Under IRS Publication 590-B, three longevity tables are used for Required Minimum Distributions (RMDs): the Uniform Lifetime Table, the Single Life Expectancy Table, and the Joint and Last Survivor Expectancy Table.
 The factors in these tables are technically called Applicable Distribution Periods (ADPs).